There is one God existing in Three persons: God the Father, His only son Jesus Christ, and the Holy Spirit.

 We are sent into the World to lead people to know and love Jesus Christ as he loves us and we love one another.

 The Church consists of all those, who through the ages, have believed on the Lord Jesus Christ.
-Christ is the Head of the Body, the Church, which is commissioned by Him to go into the world as His loving witness, baptizing, teaching, and sharing His Good News with
+Christ is the Head of the Body, the Church, which is commissioned by Him to go into the world as His loving witness, baptizing, teaching, and sharing His Good News with all nations.

 I Corinthians 12:13